duriantaco/neutrix/docs/guide/index.md

 ### Creating a Store

-The store is the central piece of Spyn.
+The store is the central piece of neutrix.
 It holds your application state and provides methods to interact with it.
 Create a store using createStore:

 ```typescript
 const store = createStore(initialState, {